barbagroup/AeroPython-studentprojects2015/README.md

 Students were requested to fork this repository, add their project as an IPython Notebook (with any dependencies, like figures, data or style sheets), and submit a pull request.
-Instructor feedback will be provided as comments on the pull request, and merge the pull request when the project is good!
+The instructor will provide feedback as comments on the pull request, and merge the pull request when the project is good!

-**Please add all your files in one folder, named with your GitHub handle or last name**
+**Please add all your files in one folder, named with your GitHub handle or last name.** And *please* do not include the notebook checkpoints in your commits (add the checkpoints folder to the ignore list).

 ## Index of merged student projects